niranjannt/TM4C-IOT-Alarm-Clock/README.md

 - ESP8266 requires a dedicated 3.3V regulator
 - All grounds must be connected
 - UART5 is used for TM4C–ESP bidirectional communication
-- MQTT broker can be local or cloud-based (EMQX supported)
+- MQTT broker in this case is Dr. McDermott's own local broker

 ## Deliverables
 - KiCad schematic of external hardware